 You can rent a car to drive.
 Some people enjoy this, while others avoid it.
 To find out if this is the right choice for you, read our blog about how to drive in Italy.
 You can hire a private driver.
 This appealing option comes at a higher price.

 3. When can you visit Amalfi Coast?

 It is possible to travel to the Amalfi Coast in the offseason.
 It comes with its own problems.
 One, the ferries we praised operate only during high season.
 However, sometimes boats can start as early as Easter weekend.
-The boats can be cancelled if the weather is not good, which is more likely in spring and fall.
-If you travel after November or March, it is possible to experience rain, fog and cold, which can be a problem for anyone who wants to enjoy the sun-soaked coast.
+The boats can be canceled if the weather is not good, which is more likely in spring and fall.
+If you travel after November or March, it is possible to experience rain, fog, and cold, which can be a problem for anyone who wants to enjoy the sun-soaked coast.

 The bus is also available all year, and it is more comfortable and less crowded during the off-season.
 It does not run as often outside of summer but still stops quite often.
 To find out if this is the right time to visit the Amalfi Coast, read our blog.

 The shoulder season is the best time to visit Amalfi.
-It can be found either at the end October, in March, or early April.
+It can be found either at the end of October, in March, or in early April.
 It’s usually warm or just warming up, the prices are great, and there’s not much to see.
 It’s the best combination of both!